AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 With this, I learned how to further improve on my presentation and communication skills, such as increasing strategic eye contact, increased expression with both relevant hand gestures and tone of voice.

-# Sprint 1 Conclusion
+# Conclusion

-In the past week, I have learned a more than I could have hoped for about offensive security that it has actually surprised me.
+In the past week, I have learned more than I could have hoped for regarding offensive security that it has actually surprised me.
 Utilising the **Agile project planning methodology**, I've been able to reach all my goals in an effective and timely manner.

 In the coming weeks I hope to further deepen my theoretical and practical knowledge while achieving more of my key objectives mentioned in the aforementioned **"Learning Contract"**, of this Summer Studio - **"Cyber Security: An Offensive Mindset"**.